SineadGalbraith/Image-Reconstruction/README.md

 ### Part 1

 The code for this part of Question A can be found in PCA.py.
-This code has been fully commented explaining the process of PCA (Please not also that the code may take a couple of minutes to run).
+This code has been fully commented explaining the process of PCA (Please note also that the code may take a couple of minutes to run).

 ***Note that within the code, to change the value of k, the variable 'k' (found on line 7 of the PCA.py file) must be changed.***